dotnet/docs/docs/core/additional-tools/dotnet-coverage.md

 * **`-tn|--tag-name <tag-name>`**

   Creates a snapshot tag name in the coverage file with current coverage information.
-Tag-name and tag-identifier should be provided together.
+Tag-name and tag-identifier are mutually inclusive.

 * **`-tid|--tag-identifier <tag-identifier>`**

   Creates a snapshot tag identifier in the coverage file with current coverage information.
-Tag-name and tag-identifier should be provided together.
+Tag-name and tag-identifier are mutually inclusive.

 * **`-t|--timeout`**